Which facet syndrome medication options are right for you?

 For patients with facet syndrome, medication may prove to be a vital tool in alleviating pain.
 Facet syndrome is known by many other names, including facet joint disease or spinal osteoarthritis.

-This condition affects the facet joints of the spine.
-The facet joints are located between individual vertebrae and give the spine flexibility, allowing us to bend and twist in several directions.
-When the cartilage that lines facet joints degenerates, or wears down over time, the vertebral bones may rub together, which can lead to bone spur formation and symptoms of pain, tenderness, stiffness, and inflammation.
+This condition affects the facet joints of the spine, which are located between the vertebrae and provide the spine flexibility, allowing the vertebrae to hinge and bend.
+When the cartilage that lines the facet joints degenerates, or wears down over time, the unprotected vertebrae may rub directly together, which can damage the facet joints and may lead to bone spur formation and symptoms of pain, tenderness, stiffness and inflammation.

-Types of Medications
+Types of medications

-- NSAIDs – Non-steroidal anti-inflammatory drugs such as ibuprofen, naproxen, and aspirin work to inhibit the body’s enzymes that cause inflammation and pain.
+- NSAIDs — Nonsteroidal anti-inflammatory drugs such as ibuprofen, naproxen and aspirin work to inhibit the body’s enzymes that cause inflammation and pain.
 They are usually effective in treating mild to moderate pain.

-- Opioids — Opioids fall under the class of narcotic drugs, and therefore are stronger and often more effective at treating moderate to severe facet syndrome pain.
-Types of opioid medications include oxycodone, hydrocodone, codeine, and morphine.
+- Opioids — Opioids fall under the class of narcotic drugs and therefore are stronger and often more effective at treating moderate to severe facet syndrome pain.
+Types of opioid medications include oxycodone, hydrocodone, codeine and morphine.

 In addition to prescription medications, physicians may also recommend facet joint blocks as a treatment and diagnostic tool.

 A block is an injection of anesthetic (numbing) medication near the damaged facet joint and pinched nerve that is causing your pain and symptoms.
 The injection helps to block the pinched nerve from sending pain signals to the brain and other areas of the body.